Less is More

 Coordinated Community Action (CCA)

-Coordinated community action means people working together in an organised way to create visible pressure.
-It is how citizens make politicians, companies, and institutions notice.
-When large numbers move in step around a clear goal, public perception shifts, the media pays attention, and decision-makers respond.
-Strength lies in discipline, not noise.
+Coordinated community action is organised collective pressure.
+It makes politicians, companies, and institutions notice.
+When many people move in step around one goal, public opinion shifts and decision-makers act.

 • Set clear objectives, deadlines, metrics.

-• Map pressure points and agree one message everyone uses.
+• Map pressure points and agree one simple message everyone uses.

 • Use purchase power with clear yes/no lists for rolling boycotts and buycotts.